 We aim to act in partnership with you in promoting the well-being of your child and the class teacher will contact you if we have any concerns.
 We have a Learning Mentor who helps to support links between home and school.

-There may be times, however, when we need to seek help from agencies outside school; we would consult you before doing this.
-If we have a concern about child protection, we may contact the Social Care Duty and Assessment team without discussing this with you first.
+There may be times, however, when we need to seek help from agencies outside school; we would normally consult you before doing this.
+If we have a concern about child protection, we may contact the Social Care Duty and Advice team without discussing this with you first.
 We would then act in accordance with their advice.
+Meltham CE Primary is an Operation Encompass school.
+This means that in instances of domestic disturbance or abuse, the police will inform school so we are pre warned should a child be experiencing difficulties at home.